Frequently asked questions

 ▲Back to page top

-Why is district heating and cooling used in Minato Mirai 21?
+Why is district heating and cooling used in the Central District of Minato Mirai 21?

-The Minato Mirai 21 District aims for outstanding urban planning in terms of the environment, safety, disaster prevention, scenery and so on.
-District heating and cooling at Minato Mirai 21 is supplied by two plants which centralize the boiler and chiller equipment that requires careful handling and the cooling towers which may face regulations under the building design code, thus making a significant contribution to the District’s urban planning concept.
-In recent years, district heating and cooling has come to be viewed as indispensable infrastructure for urban development, in projects including the Tokyo waterfront subcenter, Marunouchi, and Roppongi Hills.
+The Central District of Minato Mirai 21 aims for outstanding urban planning in terms of the environment, safety, disaster prevention, scenery and so on.
+District heating and cooling at Minato Mirai 21 is supplied by two plants.
+These plants centralize the boiler and chiller equipment, which requires careful handling, and the cooling towers, which may face regulations under the building design code, thus making a significant contribution to the District’s urban planning concept.
+In recent years, district heating and cooling has come to be viewed as indispensable infrastructure for urban development in projects that include the Tokyo waterfront subcenter, the Marunouchi area, and Roppongi Hills.

-The Minato Mirai 21 District, with its densely packed high-rise buildings and strong thermal demand, represents an ideal area for district heating and cooling to realize its full capabilities.
+The Central District of Minato Mirai 21, with its densely packed high-rise buildings and strong thermal demand, represents an ideal area for district heating and cooling to realize its full capabilities.

-Use of district heating and cooling is incorporated in the Basic Agreement on Town Development Under Minato Mirai 21, the voluntary urban planning rule of the Minato Mirai 21 District.
+Use of district heating and cooling is incorporated in the Basic Agreement on Town Development Under Minato Mirai 21, the voluntary urban planning rule of the Central District of Minato Mirai 21.
 The City of Yokohama has also established a policy promoting district heating and cooling and is actively pursuing widespread introduction of these systems.

 ▲Back to page top